-The big sell of the G1 X Mark II is its larger-than-typical sensor.
-It's called a 1-inch sensor (note: not a physical measurement), meaning larger on-sensor pixels that can better digest light for cleaner, clearer images.
+The big sell of the G7 X Mark II is its larger-than-typical sensor.
+It's called a 1-inch sensor (note: not a physical measurement), meaning larger on-sensor pixels that can better digest light for clearer image results.

-Although the G7 X II doesn't opt for the smaller scale of the Sony RX100 line (below) and there's no viewfinder, there's still a lot to enjoy about Canon's revamped take on the 1-inch market.
+Although the G7 X II doesn't opt for the smaller scale of the Sony RX100 series (further below) and there's no viewfinder, there's still a lot to enjoy about Canon's revamped take on the 1-inch market.
 Plus the price is within reach rather than super-high like Sony's advanced offerings.

 Read our full review: Canon PowerShot G7 X II review